cy19890513/reactJS-app/README.md

 Below you can find runnable of this project at [React Board Game](https://codepen.io/cy19890513/pen/rzNMmg).

-## Table of Contents

 ## Folder Structure

-After creation, your project should look like this:
+The project should look like this if clone from online repository:
 ```
 reactJS-app/
   README.md